Circumhorizontal arc: Frequency

 How often a circumhorizontal arc is seen depends on the location and the latitude of the observer.
-In the United States it is a relatively common halo, seen several times each summer in any one place.
+In the United States, it is a relatively common halo, seen several times each summer in any one place.
 In contrast, it is a rare phenomenon in northern Europe for several reasons.
 Apart from the presence of ice-containing clouds in the right position in the sky, the halo requires that the light source (Sun or Moon) be very high in the sky, at an elevation of 58° or greater.
 This means that the solar variety of the halo is impossible to see at locations north of 55°N or south of 55°S. A lunar circumhorizon arc might be visible at other latitudes, but is much rarer since it requires a nearly full Moon to produce enough light.
 At other latitudes the solar circumhorizontal arc is visible, for a greater or lesser time, around the summer solstice.
 Slots of visibility for different latitudes and locations may be looked up here.
 For example, in London the sun is only high enough for 140 hours between mid-May and late July, whereas Los Angeles has the sun higher than 58 degrees for 670 hours between late March and late September.

 Artificial circumhorizontal arcs

 A water glass experiment (known about since at least 1920) may be modified slightly to create an artificial circumhorizontal arc.
 Illuminating under a very steep angle from below the side face of a nearly completely water-filled cylindrical glass will refract the light into the water.
 The glass should be situated at the edge of a table.
 The second refraction at the top water-air interface will then project a hyperbola at a vertical wall behind it.
 The overall refraction is then equivalent to the refraction through an upright hexagonal plate crystal when the rotational averaging is taken into account.
-A colorful artificial circumhorizontal arc will then appear projected on the wall.
+A colourful artificial circumhorizontal arc will then appear projected on the wall.
 Using a spherical projection screen instead will result in a closer analogy to the natural halo counterpart.
 Other artificial halos can be created by similar means.